 Mar 12, 2019SmallSnapper rated this title 4.5 out of 5 stars

 Really great.
 Indiana is beautifully illustrated has a life of its own.
 And now I suddenly have much more appreciation/understanding of daily life in small town America.
+Worth it.

 Oct 12, 2014LucasHill rated this title 2.5 out of 5 stars